 No. Requirement Note CIRI Protocol Compliance 5 The Common IPS Radio Interface protocol shall enable the Airborne Radio and the Airborne IPS System to exchange data-plane packets not exceeding 1280 bytes.
 Larger packets may be supported.
 For this basic requirement, no special protocol would be needed.
-Data-Plane message with Packet Data option 6 The Common IPS Radio Interface protocol shall enable the Airborne IPS System to indicate a service for air-to-ground packets passed to the Airborne Radio.
-This is needed for safety-certified datalink operation, that can simultaneously handle RCP/RSP-bound communication (higher priority/"ATS" traffic) and communication without RCP/RSP constraints (lower Service Identifier option priority/"AOC" traffic).
+Data-Plane message with Packet Data option Commented [SM86]: [P3-M22-05 - M.Skorepa/Z.Jaron - 6 The Common IPS Radio Interface protocol shall enable the Airborne IPS System to indicate a service for air-to- ground packets passed to the This is needed for safety-certified datalink operation, that can simultaneously handle RCP/RSP-bound communication (higher priority/"ATS" traffic) and communication without Service Identifier option MONI: Revisit the wording to explain that 1280 is the minimum, not maximum Airborne Radio.
+RCP/RSP constraints (lower priority/"AOC" traffic).
 The higher priority traffic needs this to satisfy the RCP/RSP even in the presence of the uncontrolled traffic.
 For example, satcom is envisioned to provide dedicated underlying channels for the higher priority traffic and the lower priority traffic.
+Commented [SM87]: [P3-M22-06 - M.Skorepa/Z.Jaron - HON]: Should the requirement address a protocol requirement for a minimum number of services?
+Recommend including a note that currently we are considering Radios that support two services; add similar note Section 5.2.
 The requirement could be satisfied by deploying multiple non-CIRI-based data-plane channels between the Airborne IPS System and the Airborne Radio.